FAM-HRI: Foundation-Model Assisted Multi-Modal Human-Robot Interaction Combining Gaze and Speech: Methodology

-To effectively fuse gaze and language for intention inference, we leverage a GPT-based agent (GPT-4o, frozen weight 2024-08-06, temperature = 1) to analyze the spoken command in text and determine the object or location referenced and the most relevant fixation period.
-This GPT-Agent takes $\mathcal{S}$ as input and produces the following structured output as:
+To effectively fuse gaze and language for intention inference, we leverage a LLM-based agent (GPT-4o, frozen weight 2024-08-06) to analyze the spoken command in text and determine the object or location referenced and the most relevant fixation period.
+This LLM-Agent takes $\mathcal{S}$ as input and produces the following structured output as:

 where $\mathcal{L}$ defines the target properties, with possible values ``\textit{object}" or ``\textit{position}".
 The variable $c_{target}$ specifies the target object category in the command, later utilized for scene observation in both human and robot views.
-If the referenced target is a general category, the output is ``\textit{stuff}''; if it specifies a position without an object, it is labeled ``\textit{position}''; otherwise, it corresponds to a specific object category. $\Delta t$ indicates the time period of the word spoken by the user determined by Fast Whisper \cite{c32}, during which the user is most likely fixating on the target object or location.
+If the referenced target is a general category, the output is ``\textit{stuff}"; if it specifies a position without an object, it is labeled ``\textit{position}"; otherwise, it corresponds to a specific object category. $\Delta t$ indicates the time period of the word spoken by the user, determined by Fast Whisper \cite{c32}, during which the user is most likely fixating on the target object or location.
 For instance, given the command: ``please put the apple there on the table".
 The system interprets it as: $\mathbf{O}_1 = \left \{ (object, \ position),\ (apple,\ table),\ (\Delta t_{apple}, \ \Delta t_{there} ) \right \} $.
 This structured output aligns gaze fixation with spoken language to enhance intention inference.
+The prompt is shown in Appendix. \ref{PromptA}.